-- Tariff per m3 for services to be provided (free time, storage time) - · quantity of goods to be stored - number of calls or hours alongside - communication procedure to provide a berthing window xx hours before arrival
+- Tariff per m3 for services to be provided (free time, storage time) - quantity of goods to be stored - number of calls or hours alongside - communication procedure to provide a berthing window xx hours before arrival - agreements regarding demurrage (regardless if the vessel is under time or voyage charter, under voyage charter often a back to back)

-The charterer nominates a ship to a terminal.
-If the terminal accepts the nomination, it accepts the ship comes alongside her berth.
+The charterer nominates a vessel to a terminal.
+If the terminal accepts the nomination, it accepts the vessel comes alongside her berth.

-Before accepting the nomination, the terminal does a ship-berth compatibility check, not only if the ship can lie alongside safely (safe berth), but also if the berth can be used commercially (e.g. manifold diameters, or if there is sufficient storage capacity).
+Before accepting the nomination, the terminal does a vessel-berth compatibility check, not only if the vessel can lie alongside safely (safe berth), but also if the berth can be used commercially (e.g. manifold diameters, or if there is sufficient storage capacity).
 This is push information.

-The terminal is normally not checking if the ship can sail safely from pilot boarding place to berth - this is assumed to be checked by the port authority.
+The terminal is normally not checking if the vessel can sail safely from pilot boarding place to berth - this is assumed to be checked by the port authority.